THE SUMMERISLE GUIDE

 SOUND REGULATION ON-SITE

-Our friendly Rangers will monitor sound systems, using an app-based decibel meter.
-We recommend you use a decibel meter app to be sure your sound installation complies with the event’s sound policies.
-Remember that these are helpful volunteers, tasked with keeping our event sustainable, and we ask that you please work with them.
+Remember that both rangers and the sound team are helpful volunteers, tasked with keeping our event sustainable, and we ask that you please work with them.
 Violations will be logged against your sound permit, and repeated violations or non-compliance with turn down requests made by Rangers will be grounds for sound shut-off for that camp for the duration of the event.
-Repeated failures to comply with sound policy will be grounds for removal from the event.
+Repeated failures to comply with sound policy will be grounds for removal from the event entirely

 Generators can be significant sources of noise.
 All generators must have a sound baffle to reduce sound emissions.
 Be a good neighbor!